rickardlindberg/rickardlindberg.me/writing/agdpp-shooting-arrow/index.template.markdown

 $:END

 We introduce a new event, keydown space, and simulate that it happens after one frame, and then we simulate a couple of more frames.
+The reason we do include a couple of frames is that we want to observe that the arrows moves between different frames.

 This partial test fails because this new event does not yet exist, so let's fix it.